 In the UK, our executive branch (the government) is made up of members of the legislative branch (the Commons and Lords).
 Ideally, they would be separated.

 The executive should be appointed by the legislature, on an annual basis.
 Ministers could then be selected from all walks of life for their expertise in subject areas, management, or other desirable skills.

 British subjects shall pay no fee to enter parliamentary grounds.

-Fully include of the monarchy within the Freedom of Information Act (FOIA), so that the royal household is legally obliged to respond to information requests4.
+Fully include the monarchy within the Freedom of Information Act (FOIA), so that the royal household is legally obliged to respond to information requests4.